What is Carpal Tunnel Syndrome?

 Carpal tunnel syndrome (CTS) is one of a group of injuries known as repetitive stress injuries in which nerve damage is suffered in one or both hands.
 The nerves that supply the hand and wrist include the median nerve, the ulnar nerve and the superficial radial nerve.
 The carpal tunnel, which is located at the base of the wrist, houses the median nerve and a number of tendons.
 CTS is a condition that occurs when the median nerve is pressed or squeezed as it travels through the wrist at the carpal tunnel.
 The Health Service Executive provide useful guidelines around CTS.

 What are the symptoms of Carpal Tunnel Syndrome?

 The symptoms of CTS usually develop in a gradual way and often first manifest themselves in either or both hands experiencing sensations of burning or itching at night time.
 As the condition develops typical symptoms include pain, numbness in the palm, and tingling in the fingers.
-Sometimes sufferers fell as if their fingers are swollen although there will normally be no obvious visual signs of swelling.
-Deterioration will result in serious reduction in grip strength meaning that carrying out the most basic of everyday tasks such as picking up small objects, tying shoe laces, fastening zips or doing up buttons can become extremely difficult.
+Sometimes sufferers feel as if their fingers are swollen although there will normally be no obvious visual signs of swelling.
+Deterioration will result in a serious reduction in grip strength meaning that carrying out the most basic of everyday tasks such as picking up small objects, tying shoelaces, fastening zips or doing up buttons can become extremely difficult.

 What causes Carpal Tunnel Syndrome?